adamsilver/fdpb/01-a-registration-form.md

 ### On Submit

-To *give control* and avoid the many problems with instant feedback, we can validate forms on submit.
-This way users take explicit action when they're ready to do so.
-In turn, they're almost certainly ready to receive feedback should there be any.
+To *give control* and avoid problems with instant feedback, we can validate forms on submit.
+This way users take explicit action which in turn, means they're ready to receive feedback.

 Earlier, I said that we should use people's abilities, disabilities and preferences as constraints to guide us to design better experiences.
 But they aren't the only form of constraints.
-The platform, in this case the Web also provides a set of constraints which are often manifested by convention.
+The platform, in this case the Web, also provides a set of constraints which are often manifested by convention.

 Validating a form on submit is convention.
 It's just the way forms have always worked on the Web.
 Fortunately, conventional interfaces are familiar.
 And familiar interfaces generally require less cognitive effort.

-In any case, the form needs to be submitted to the server in the end of processing.
+In any case, the form needs to be submitted to the server for processing.
 You can't check, for example, if the user's email address has not already been used to create an account, without hitting the server.
 So by validating `onsubmit`, the users gets a similar experience regardless.

-It's worth noting that some browsers support HTML5 form validation.
-But there are concerns about the support and general usability of the browser's own implementation.
-As you'll see there are a number of custom provisions we'll need in order to give users an excellent from validation experience.
-In which case, the first thing we'll need to do is turn off HTML5 form validation.
+Some browsers support HTML5 validation, but we want to design a number of custom provisions that will work for almost every browser.
+In which case, we'll need to turn HTML5 validation off as follows:

 ```HTML
 <form novalidate>
 ```

-The start of the script is as follows:
+First, we need to listen to the form's submit event in order to check the fields pass various rules.

 ```JS
 function FormValidator(form) {